 The Idaho Falls Police Department and the Idaho Falls Animal Shelter are implementing adjustments in conjunction with the world-wide effort to stop the spread of COVID-19.
 These adjustments are intended to be temporary and have been made with CDC and Eastern Idaho Public Health guidelines, as well as our continued mission to serve the people of Idaho Falls, firmly in mind.

-- Idaho Falls Police Officers and Animal Control Officers have been issued personal protective equipment (PPE), in the form of gloves, masks, and other items.
+Idaho Falls Police Officers and Animal Control Officers have been issued personal protective equipment (PPE), in the form of gloves, masks, and other items.
 You may see police officers and animal control officers wearing these items as they respond to calls for service around the community.
-These measures are precautionary, and should not be any cause for discomfort or alarm.

-- Routine owner surrenders.
-(Please contact the shelter by calling (208)612-8670 for assistance with resources to continue to care for your pet or other options.)
+-Routine owner surrenders (you may contact the shelter by calling (208)612-8670 for assistance with resources to continue to caring for your pet or other options.)

-- Adoptions & Reclaims of Lost Pets- If you find an animal that you are seriously interested in adopting you can come in to meet that animal by scheduling an appointment.
-If you are not serious, please refrain from coming into our facility to ensure the health of staff and necessary visitors.
+Adoptions- If you find an animal that you are seriously interested in adopting you can come in to meet that animal.
+If you are not serious, please refrain from coming into our facility.

-- If your pet is here, please come in to reclaim your pet as quickly as possible by scheduling an appointment with shelter staff.
+Reclaims- If your pet is here, please come in to reclaim as quickly as possible.

-- Pet Licensing – we will continue to sell pet licenses over the phone only, and a tag will be mailed to you.
-Please contact us at (208) 612-8670 for this service.
+Licensing – we will continue to sell licenses over the phone (a tag will be mailed to you) and at the shelter.
+Please contact us at (208) 612-8671.
 A current rabies vaccination is required to purchase a license.

-We appreciate your continued support of the Idaho Falls Police Department and the Idaho Falls Animal Shelter, as well as our community’s cumulative efforts to support each other through this unprecedented time.
+We appreciate your continued support of the Idaho Falls Animal Shelter, as well as our community’s cumulative efforts to support each other through this unprecedented time.
 We are at our best when our community works together.